schrotie/quary/demo/todo/README.md

 const [a, b] = [1, 2];
 console.log(a); // -> 1
 ```
 Here we have an array of `this._*` on the left.
 This creates a couple of instance variables, that allows `<sq-todo>` simpler access to its DOM further down in the code.
 You may frequently like to do something like this, especially in performance critical code.
-Thus you do the ShadowQuery objects initialization only once, instead of each time you need access.
+Thus you do the Quary objects initialization only once, instead of each time you need access.

-On the right we have a ShadowQuery object.
-ShadowQuery inherits from Array, so any ShadowQuery object _is_ an array!
+On the right we have a Quary object.
+Quary inherits from Array, so any Quary object _is_ an array!
 This one selects all of the elements in the shadow DOM after the style, i.e. the three top-level nodes we saw in the template above.
-Then it calls Array's `map` method to make another ShadowQuery object of each selected element, and finally assigns the result to `<sq-todo>`'s instance properties.
+Then it calls Array's `map` method to make another Quary object of each selected element, and finally assigns the result to `<sq-todo>`'s instance properties.

 Next it creates one array with the `initialTodos`.
 In a real application this would likely be empty, but for the tutorial it's nicer to have some dummies there from the start. `initialTodos` will never be overwritten, it is apart from the filter setting the complete, persistent application state.
 Various components will change it and thus communicate.